kevindayton/drupal-edit-module-twbs/README.txt

    harm; there is no security risk involved.
    Second: it is by design, this metadata is always added, to not break Drupal's render cache.
+Q: The status report says "Edit's attributes on entities are missing" or "Edit's attributes on fields are missing.".
+How do I fix these?
+A: Your theme is probably stripping them.
+Your theme's templates must always print "$attributes" for entities and fields.
+This implies that a wrapper for each field is a requirement.
+If you're not using a wrapper yet for e.g. your fields, you'll want to do something like this:
+     -<?php print render($items); ?>
+     +<div <?php print $attributes; ?>>
+     +  <?php print render($items); ?>
+     +</div>
-Q: The status report says "The theme strips the content region class".
+Q: The status report says "The content region class is missing".
 How do I fix this?
 A: Your theme is stripping either just the "region-content" class on the "content" region wrapper, or it is stripping that wrapper entirely.
 Edit